koalo/grandstand/README.md

 # Grandstand

 Grandstand is a Rails 3 Gem that allows you to build totally simple blogs and portfolios using a gallery and blog post editor.
+It uses S3 to store images and
+Mustache to enable designers to quickly override appearances with minimal overhead.

 ## 5-Minute Install